phreed/webgme-immortals/README.md

 ### Samples ###

-There are a few sample projects in... webgme-immortals/samples/model/
+There are a few sample projects... webgme-immortals/samples/README.md
-...notably ./deployment_model/webgme/immortals_dm_v2_master.json
-See the accompanying README.md for more information.